BullishNode/keystampr/README.md

 ⚠️ **WARNING: 100% vibecoded.
 Do not use** ⚠️

 A Rust API server that integrates Nostr message signing with Bitcoin block hashes and OpenTimestamps for message timestamping.
-This is a CypherApp that runs within the CypherNode Docker network.

 ## Features

 - Sign messages with Nostr private keys
-- Fetch Bitcoin block hashes from CypherNode
+- Fetch Bitcoin block hashes directly from Bitcoin Core
 - Create OpenTimestamps attestations (NIP-03 compliant)
 - Verify signed messages and timestamps
 - Look up Nostr profile information